 House Democrats must hold administration officials accountable for their unethical and illegal actions.
 From gutting the Bears Ears and Grand Staircase Escalante National Monuments at the behest of the fossil fuel industry, to rolling back safety standards put in place after the BP spill, to pushing to open over 90% of our coasts to offshore drilling, DOI is racing to turn our public lands and waters over to their friends in the oil and coal industries.
-The House Natural Resources Committee should convene hearings to investigate the actions of Acting Secretary Bernhardt and other top officials at DOI who have deep ties to these industries.
+The House Natural Resources Committee should convene hearings to investigate the actions of Secretary Bernhardt and other top officials at DOI who have deep ties to these industries.

 Through opposition research, media work, and advocacy, we are calling for Congress and the Inspector General's office to engage in oversight and hold DOI accountable — and this grassroots pressure is already yielding results, as you can learn below.

-Trump wants to sell off our lands and waters to Big Oil.
+This administration wants to sell off our lands and waters to Big Oil.
 We need your help to fight for our health and environment at every step.

-Stand Up to Trump Stop the Interior Dept from destroying our wild placesTAKE ACTION
+Stop the Interior Dept from destroying our wild placesTAKE ACTION

 Green New Deal Tell Congress to support a Green New DealTAKE ACTION

 Climate & Energy Tell Trump’s administration to stop handing over our public lands & parks to corporationsTAKE ACTION